Swimming Lessons: When Should Your Children Start?

 follow these prevention guidelines:

-- Enclose pool with a non-climbable fence that is at least 4 feet high.
+- Enclose pool, even above-ground pools, with a non-climbable fence that is at least 4 feet high.

 - Attach self-closing, self-latching gates to fences, and make sure the gates open outward.
 Toddlers try to open things by pushing on them.